By Kunal Banerji

 The Indian diaspora has always been an attractive source of sales for the Indian real estate market.
 However, many NRIs and PIOs have “burnt their fingers”, by unscrupulous builders, especially in North India.
 Well we have to turn things around.
 Be more professional.
 Arm ourselves with legal experts, bankers, and international channel partners of repute.
 We need to earn their trust.
 We must turn negativity to positivity.

 Engagement and empathy, builds a loyal band of ‘brand ambassadors’ for the industry and specific companies.
 There is an art of cultivating ‘loyalists’.

 It is becoming more and more important for the real estate industry to show genuine concern about the environment in which we live (After all we are selling lifestyles in one way or another).
 Moreover the quest for knowledge and the research undertaken by the company, on the status of the real estate market, will go a long way in establishing the company’s credibility and strength.

 Engage in brand building each day

-In caseone follows these eight routes for promoting ones project, I am confident that it will lead to a mighty favourable position and positive sales realisation.
+In case one follows these eight routes for promoting ones project, I am confident that it will lead to a mighty favorable position and positive sales realization.